 Uzbekistan (Samarkand, Bukhara, and nearby areas) (Asia)

-Uzbekistan is a strong fit for travelers who want history, architecture, and straightforward value without a premium price tag.
-The Silk Road cities are becoming better known, but they still tend to feel more accessible than heavily touristed capitals elsewhere.
+Uzbekistan works well for travelers who want history, architecture, and straightforward value without a premium price tag.
+The Silk Road cities are becoming better known, but they still tend to feel more approachable than heavily touristed capitals elsewhere.

 - Budget-friendly highlights: old-city walks, inexpensive meals, and rail-based travel between major stops.